tinacms/tina.io/content/docs/graphql/cli.md

 next: '/docs/graphql/queries'
 ---

-The _TinaCMS CLI_ can be used to set up your project with TinaCMS schema configuration, and run a local version of the TinaCMS API (using your file system's content).
+The _TinaCMS CLI_ can be used to set up your project with a TinaCMS schema configuration, and run a local version of the TinaCMS GraphQL API (using your filesystem's content).
 For a real-world example of how this is being used checkout the [Tina Cloud Starter](https://github.com/tinacms/tina-cloud-starter).

 ## Installation